 How do I remove a splinter?

-Carefully grasp it with some tweezers (which have been wiped down with an antiseptic such as Betadine) and slide it out of the paw in the same direction it has entered the skin.
+- Carefully grasp it with some tweezers and slide it out of the paw in the same direction it has entered the skin.

-Apply some mild antiseptic such as betadine to the wound after the splinter has been removed.
+- Apply antiseptic to the wound after removal.

 Difficult to remove splinters:

-If the splinter is located elsewhere on the body, you may need to trim away some of the fur so that you can see the area more clearly.
+- It may be necessary to trim the fur so that you can see the area more clearly.
 Electric clippers or shavers are safest to use, to avoid nicks.

 If your cat has a large splinter or twig stuck in the skin, do not attempt to remove this at home as it may be lodged in internal organs or arteries.
 Immediate veterinary care is necessary.